-Cambodian spying verdict due for Australian who flew drone
+Australian arrested at Cambodian rally convicted of spying

-PHNOM PENH, Cambodia (AP) - An Australian filmmaker arrived at a Cambodian court to hear his verdict Friday on a charge of violating national security that carries up to 10 years in prison.
+PHNOM PENH, Cambodia (AP) - An Australian filmmaker arrested after flying a drone to photograph a Cambodian opposition party rally last year was convicted of spying and sentenced to six years in prison Friday.

-Cambodia has released almost two dozen jailed critics or opponents of Prime Minister Hun Sen’s government in recent weeks, raising hopes that James Ricketson may also be freed.
+James Ricketson had faced up to 10 years in prison.
+Almost two dozen jailed critics or opponents of Prime Minister Hun Sen’s government had been freed in recent weeks following a sweeping ruling party election victory, which had raised hopes of leniency in Ricketson’s case.

-He arrived alone to the Phnom Penh court in a prison van, later telling The Associated Press from a waiting room, “I hope I am free today and I could go home.”

-Ricketson, 69, has been held since June last year when he was detained after flying a drone to photograph an opposition party political rally.

-The charge against Ricketson is tantamount in legal terms to espionage, but prosecutors never specified which foreign power he allegedly spied for.

-The leniency shown to opponents and critics following the July election followed a pattern of Hun Sen’s long rule, with a harsh crackdown on opponents and critics preceding the vote and royal pardons, clemency and conciliatory moves after he wins a resounding victory.
+Prosecutors have indicated he was suspected of working with the opposition party or had worked directly for a foreign power, though that country was never specified in court.
+The charge against him, endangering national security, was tantamount in legal terms to espionage.

+As the prison van left after the panel of judges delivered the verdict, Ricketson shouted to reporters the same question he often raised throughout his trial: “Who am I spying for?’

+Before hearing the verdict, he told The Associated Press that based on the evidence and facts in the case, he should be set free.

+Ricketson, 69, repeatedly insisted he had no political agenda and his work making documentary films was journalistic in nature.
+Character witnesses testified to his filmmaking work and financial generosity to several poor Cambodians.

-The evidence presented against Ricketson appeared thin.
+The evidence presented against Ricketson appeared thin, but Cambodia’s courts are considered highly politicized and their rulings often tightly align with the ruling party’s agenda.
 A handful of personal emails seized from Ricketson suggested he was sympathetic to the country’s political opposition and critical of Hun Sen’s government, but revealed no sensitive or secret information.
 Several of his photos and videos showed security forces on duty, but only in publicly viewable situations.

+“Since he arrived in Cambodia, the accused person has been collecting political, social and economic information about Cambodia and sending it to a foreign state,” prosecutor Sieng Sok said in his closing argument Wednesday.
+“He has kept collecting this information for 22 years, until the day he was arrested.
+The accused person was using his journalism job and helping poor Cambodians just to hide his real work, but in fact he is a spy and has been filming at the sites of the country’s security forces.”

-Questions and statements from the prosecutors at his trial indicated Ricketson was suspected of working with the opposition Cambodian National Rescue Party, which for a time had enough popularity among Cambodians to be a viable challenger to Hun Sen’s rule.
-The party, however, was dissolved by a court ruling last November that assured Hun Sen’s party of its sweeping victory.
+The prosecutors had indicated Ricketson also was suspected of working with the opposition Cambodian National Rescue Party, which for a time had enough popularity among Cambodians to be a viable challenger to Hun Sen’s rule.
+The party’s dissolution by a court ruling last year assured Hun Sen’s party of its sweeping victory in the July general elections, which returned Hun Sen to office for five more years.

+The leniency shown to opponents and critics following the election followed a pattern of Hun Sen’s long rule, with a harsh crackdown on opponents and critics preceding the vote and clemency and conciliatory moves after a resounding victory.

 Ricketson testified in his defense that he made contacts with the opposition party strictly for journalistic purposes while making a documentary film.
 He recounted a filmmaking career dating to the 1970s, and presented acclaimed Australian movie director Peter Weir to attest to his professionalism in the field.